Denis Leary Jokes About Kellyanne Conway Resemblance

 — JIN (@Jane4400) February 3, 2017

 Perhaps the comparison to Leary is providing some comic relief for Kellyanne Conway, as she is finding herself embroiled in yet another alternate facts, misspeaking conundrum, says the Los Angeles Times.
-This time, it’s about Bowling Green, and what Kellyanne Conway referred to as a “Bowling Green Massacre,” that wasn’t ever a massacre.
+This time, it’s about Bowling Green, and what Kellyanne Conway referred to as a “Bowling Green Massacre,” that wasn’t a massacre.
+Or anything, really.

 To her credit, after getting informed after the statement, she somewhat apologized, and reorganized her words.